grimlucis/rpg-hack/08-tables/03-mutations.md

 310  | Pinecone Skull.
 Your head fold and ripples into a layered, complex shape.
 311  | Insect Love.
 All insects instinctively want to be your friend.
 People are immune.
 312  | Patterned Skin.
 Spotted.
 313  | Huge.
 You grow, unevenly.
-Gain 1d6 Strength, Constitution, and HP.
+Gain 1d6 Strength, Strength, and HP.
 Lose 1d6 Intelligence.
 314  | Owl Eyes.
 Large but very deep set.
 315  | Mutable.
 If you have sex with someone, randomly allocate mutations between participants.
 316  | Unstable.
 On death, body flails and runs around mindlessly for 10 minutes.